danielschwartz/fitbit_auto_sleep/README.md

 You must set the following environment variables (gmail variables used to send email):

+export FITBIT_APP_CONSUMER_KEY=your fitbit app consumer key
-export FITBIT_TOKEN=your fitbit app token
+export FITBIT_APP_CONSUMER_SECRET=your fitbit app consumer secret export FITBIT_TOKEN=your fitbit account oauth token
-export FITBIT_SECRET=your fitbit app secret
+export FITBIT_SECRET=your fitbit account oauth secret
 export FITBIT_EMAIL=the email you use to log into the fitbit.com website
 export FITBIT_PASSWORD=the password you use to log into the fitbit.com website
 export FITBIT_BEGIN_SLEEP_THRESHOLD=the number of 0.0 step 5 minutes blocks to use as the threshold for starting sleep